 A professional guilders aim will be to match the original techniques and materials, and to retain as much of the original surface and patina as possible.

-against a build up of dust and pests, if necessary use a fine mesh
+Upholstered antique furniture must be vacumed regularly to guard against a build up of dust and pests, if necessary use a fine mesh net stocking over the nozzle of the vacuum cleaner to prevent any loose pieces being irretrievably sucked off.

-Fine old upholstery fabric should be reserved for display only, although a loose cover can offer some protection.
 However, on some seat furniture, upholstery can be re-webbed or re-stuffed, or the fabric replaced with a sympathetic alternative, without detracting from the value of the piece.

-Always get expert advice before rewebbing, stuffing or replacing an antique fabric.
+Always get expert advice before re-webbing, stuffing or replacing an antique fabric.

-Active infestation of antique wooden furniture is revealed by freshly
+Active infestation of antique wooden furniture is revealed by freshly bored holes and deposits of sawdust, or ‘frass’.

 Treatment

-Check and treat any new purchase before taking it into your home,
+Check and treat any new purchase before taking it into your home, and check any wooden objects twice a year for infestation – especially bare and softwood surfaces such as the inside of drawers or backboards.

 Upholstered or particularly delicate furniture should be professionally fumigated, but on other items, a good quality, clear, low-odour woodworm fluid can be applied by yourself at home.